Kaisyn Kuliev: Career

 In 1939 he returned to Nalchik, where he taught literature at the local teachers' training college.
 In 1940, he published his first book of poetry, Hello, Morning!.

 In 1940 Kuliev was drafted into the Red Army, where he served in the paratrooper brigade.
 In the summer of 1941, his brigade was transferred to Latvian SSR.
 He was wounded in a battle near Oryol.
 While in the hospital Kaisyn Kuliev wrote many poems that were published in Pravda, and Krasnaya Zvezda.
 He participated in the Battle of Stalingrad as a military correspondent for the Syny Otechestva newspaper.
 In the operation to liberate southern cities, Kuliev was wounded again.

 During the period between 1942 and 1944, he wrote In an hour of Trouble, About Someone Who Didn't Return, and Perekop.
 In 1944, Joseph Stalin ordered deportation of the Balkar ethnic group to Kyrgyzstan and Kazakhstan.
 Although Boris Pasternak managed to secure a permit for Kuliev to stay in Moscow, in 1945, Kuliev chose to live in Kyrgyzstan, where he worked in the local Union of Writers.
 In Frunze, he married an Ingush girl, Maka.
 The Ingush ethnic group was also deported by Stalin to Central Asia.
 Since Kaisyn Kuliev's poetry could not be published, because he belonged to a deported people, he translated others' poetry.
 Pasternak, in his letters, encouraged the younger poet to have faith in a better future.

 In May 1956, Kuliev went to Moscow, and in 1957 he published Mountains and The Bread and the Rose (1957) with the help of Russian poet Nikolai Tikhonov.
 In 1956, Balkars were allowed to return to their native places and Kuliev returned to Nalchik where he published his collections The Wounded Stone (1964), The Book of the Land (1972), The Evening (1974), The Evening Light (1979), A Beauty of the Earth (1980), and others.
 Kuliev's poetry was recognized by Soviet officials when Stalin's era ended, and he was posthumously honored with State Prizes of the Soviet Republics (1966), USSR State Prize (1974) and also Lenin Prize but only in 1990.
 His Russian translators included Naum Grebnev, Bella Akhmadulina, Nahum Korzhavin and Oleg Chukhontsev.

 Kaisyn Kuliev died in 1985 and was buried in the garden of his house.
 The Kaisyn Kuliev Memorial Museum now operates at that location.
 One of the major streets of Nalchik, the capital of Kabardino-Balkaria, was named after the poet.
 Balkar Theater of Drama in Nalchik was named for him.
 His poetry presents "lessons of courage, nobleness and honour".

-Children

-His son Eldar Kuliev (31 December 1951 – 14 January 2017) was a film director and screenwriter living in Moscow.
-Alim Kouliev is an actor and stage director living in the United States.
-Azamat Kuliev is an artist living in Istanbul, Turkey.